Data Export

 • if you are exporting a large amount of data, you can specify that the data is written to a number of different files / Excel worksheets.
 You can spread your data over the different files based on the value of a column.

-• you can run your exports in unattended batch mode (for instance, overnight).
+• you can run your exports in unattended batch mode (for instance, for overnight reports).

 Export Multiple Tables